wu-yun/RepData_PeerAssessment1/PA1_template.md

 newdata <-na.omit(origindata)
 ```

-##What is mean total number of steps taken per day?newdata$date
+##What is mean total number of steps taken per day?
 1. Make a histogram of the total number of steps taken each day

 ```r